PDF 393 KB

 Health professionals providing immunisations are required to be well informed about the vaccines they are administering, the mode of action, the risks and benefits of receiving the vaccines, the limitations, and the risks and complications of the diseases the vaccines aim to prevent.

-The following will assist health professionals providing an immunisation service with the education to support them in attaining and maintaining the level of knowledge, skills and professionalism required to deliver a safe immunisation service .
+The following SA Health education will assist health professionals providing an immunisation service with the education to support them in attaining and maintaining the level of knowledge, skills and professionalism required to deliver a safe immunisation service.

-To ensure the workforce is competent in the safe management and administration of COVID-19 vaccines health practitioners must have undertaken specific training .
+To ensure the workforce is competent in the safe management and administration of COVID-19 vaccines, health practitioners are highly recommended to undertake specific training to work within their scope of practice.

 Understanding Vaccines and the National Immunisation Program is an education program on understanding immunology and immunisation designed to assist health professionals to become confident and competent immunisers.